UKForeignOffice/loi-application-service/docs/session-data.md

 This is handled by Redis and is used to share data between different parts of the application as well as different applications altogether, notably the `loi-user-saervice`.

+Session data is also used to pass data between different instances of the applicaiton service.
+On AWS everything is run in two different controllers and the session is the best way to pass data between containers.

 <img src="./redis_session_data.png" alt="showing session data in redis commander" width="600"/>

 To get a visual represenation of what data is in the session: